Mote3D/Mote3D_toolbox/README.md

 as particle-reinforced composites, partially sintered ceramics, powders, open-cell foams or concrete aggregates, as well as of certain nanomaterials, biomaterials or scaffolds.
-These models can be employed, for example, to analyse the relation between microstructure and overall mechanical, electrical or thermal properties by virtual material testing.
+These models can be employed, for example, to analyse the relation between microstructure and overall mechanical, electrical or thermal properties by virtual materials testing.

 ![Exemplary microstructure models](docs/examples/microstructures.jpg "Exemplary microstructure models")